 Legos is a seventy year old company.
 In the 2000s, home video games began to cut into traditional Lego sales.
 The company’s initial attempts to respond (such as Lego theme parks, a Lego clothing line and toy changes such as bionic toys and toys focused on girls) were largely unsuccessful.
 Jorgen Vig Knudstorp was brought in as the new head of strategy.
 He first sought to drive changes within the existing structure, with some success — but the external headwinds were significant enough that the board made him CEO in 2005.
 Knudstorp broke the company down into separate business units, each of which was challenged to stand on its own.
 He hired new leaders, moved from a fancy headquarters into a warehouse, advocated a startup mentality, recruited Legos customers into the product development experience and began a digital transformation.

 To create transformative change, you will need to execute some bold moves.
 It may be a new CEO or senior executive, a big reorganization or one or more large acquisitions.
 No matter what the big move is, it is sure to carry risk as well as opportunity.
-You will need command of all your capabilities as an In The Loop leader to realize its full potential.
+Here too, you will need bridge players who understand the legacy business but also buy into the new vision.

 Stage 4: Inversion

 You will know you have hit the inversion point when you begin to see mid managers and teams acting on their own to drive the change you seek.
-Business units begin to reorganize into a systems-centric organization structure, with both uni-functional and cross-functional domain teams.
+Business units are now organized in a systems-centric organization structure, with both uni-functional and cross-functional domain teams.
 These teams begin to demand access to better data to track their own performance.
 You find yourself spending less time achieving buy-in, and more time working to uplift the meta systems: the DataOps system, engineering system, culture system, strategy / planning / architecture system, and the governance system.

 - Placing process above results

 - Focusing on efficiency at the cost of resiliency and scalability

 - Trying to measure engineer productivity